It’s not unusual (and it can be fun) to go to happy hour with your colleagues when you start working full-time or even as an intern.

 Sometimes, all you need after a long day is a cold drink with some good friends.

-However, if you’re fresh out of college or fail to practice appropriate Happy Hour manners, it can be dangerous.
-You see, this isn’t a “pregame” and just because the drinks are half-priced doesn’t mean you should imbibe as many as you can before 6:59.
+However, if you’re new to the working world or lack proper manners for happy hour, it can be dangerous.
+You see, this isn’t a “pregame” and just because the drinks are half-priced doesn’t mean you should drink as much as possible before 6:59.

 2. Open up—a little bit.

 You can still have fun with your colleagues outside of work by talking about topics other than the week’s deadlines.
 And as long as you use good judgment, it’s perfectly acceptable to talk about your new yoga instructor’s firm body, painful four-day juice cleanse or that time you accidentally sexted your aunt.

 In other words, you might want to avoid recounting your drunken antics from Saturday night to your coworkers.
 Unless you’re somebody who loves feeling uncomfortable and out of place, it’s probably best to save those stories for another time.